hubiquitus-old/hubiquitus/docs/actors/hDispatcher.md

 ## Topology

-The hDispatcher actor, like all actor, extend our hActor class so he has the same topology's attributes.
+The hDispatcher actor, like all actors, extends our hActor class so he has the same topology's attributes.
 But he always has specifics properties :
 <table>
     <thead>